 You set up your business because you are really good at what you do.
 As a freelancer or sole trader, the likelihood is that you charge an hourly rate for your time, and this is how you make money.
 So, if you are spending that valuable time working on your accounts, it’s time that you could be using to generate more income.
 In effect, every hour you spend working on your accounts (and let’s face it, as a non-expert it’s going to take you quite a bit of time!) – it actually ‘costing’ you at your hourly rate.
 So by appointing an accountant you are saving time – and also money!

-If all of the above makes sense, and you have decided that appointing an account is the right business decision for you, then the next step is to find a good one.
-Of course, we want you to choose Easy Accountancy, but you need to be sure that we are right for you.
+If all of the above makes sense, and you have decided that appointing an accountant is the right business decision for you, then the next step is to find a good one.
 Here are some simple steps which we would recommend to anyone:

 - Just as accountants know other professionals who can help you, other professionals know good accountants.
 Begin your search by asking for referrals for accountants from other small business owners.
 Recommendation is always the best way to find a new supplier for any service.

 - When you are searching for a good accountant, find out what their areas of expertise are.
-Most crucially, do they specialise in working with freelancers and sole traders and will understand your specific issues - as Easy Accountancy does - or are they a ‘general’ accountant who is more familiar working with Limited Companies?
+Most crucially, do they specialise in working with freelancers and sole traders and will understand your specific issues or are they a ‘general’ accountant who is more familiar working with Limited Companies?
 This is a vital piece of information to find out.